 Who are today’s climate heroes?
 What role do they play in stopping climate change?
 And how can the average citizen contribute?
 Humanity’s ability to create big environmental change relies on the answers to these important but often overlooked questions.

 Climate Heroes Push for Progress

 Climate heroes — innovators, activists, scientists and public policy experts — represent a big change in the fight against climate change.
 These individuals make strides toward progress through their actions, research and guidance.

-People typically recognize someone as a “hero” after they accomplish something that captures public attention.
+People typically recognize someone as a climate hero for environmental achievements that capture public attention.
 If you scan a few reputable environmental blogs, you’re sure to recognize their names or faces, or at least some of their contributions to the environment.

 Today’s two most essential types of climate heroes are innovators and activists.
 Innovators, including inventors and environmental engineers, help develop the technology necessary for humans to transition to zero-carbon energy.
 Activists, on the other hand, lay the social and political groundwork required to implement such technology.

 For an example of climate innovators, consider the citizens of Samsø, Denmark.
 The residents of this small island collectively transitioned to renewable energy in the form of wind-power.
 Samsø now runs on 100 percent renewable electricity, cutting their carbon footprint 140 percent since 1997.
 Such large-scale change makes these Danes, and the three innovators that led them, clear climate heroes.

 In the United States, climate activists also make waves.
 For example, the 21 young plaintiffs suing the U.S. government for inaction on climate change are set to discover whether or not the justice system may be a viable path to appropriate climate action.
 The kids and their lawyer, Julia Olson, may not have invented new systems of clean energy, but they are spreading awareness about the issue and pushing against the systems stalling progress.